View on GitHub

 This section will walk you through creating a new F´ project.
 First, ensure you meet the F´ System Requirements.

-1. Install the F´ Bootstrap tool
+1a.
+Install the F´ Bootstrap tool

+An F´ project ties to a specific version of tools to work with F´.
 The F´ Bootstrap tool is responsible for creating a new F´ project and installing the Python dependencies within the project’s virtual environment.
-Install the fprime-bootstrap tool with:

-pip install fprime-bootstrap
+% pip install fprime-bootstrap

-2. Create a new project
+1b.
+Create a new project repository

 The entrypoint to developing with F´ is creating a new project.
 This will clone the F´ repository and install the full tool suite of the specified version for working with the selected version of F´.
-To create a new project, run:
+To create this new project, run:

-fprime-bootstrap project
+% fprime-bootstrap project

-3. Understanding the project structure
+1c.
+Understand the project structure

-Bootstrapping your F´ project created a folder called MyProject (or any name you chose) containing the standard F´ project structure as well as the virtual environment containing the tools to work with F´.
+Bootstrapping your F´ project created a folder called hello-project (or any name you chose) containing the standard F´ project structure as well as the virtual environment containing the tools to work with F´.

 We should navigate to the project’s directory and look around:

-ls
+% ls

 This will show the following files: